jhdeov/ArmenianVerbs/paradigms/README.md

 indicative past imperfective 2pl	|	subjunctive past imperfective 2pl	|	negative indicative past imperfective 2pl	|	negative subjunctive past imperfective 2pl
 indicative past imperfective 3pl	|	subjunctive past imperfective 3sg	|	negative indicative past imperfective 3pl	|	negative subjunctive past imperfective 3pl

-## Archaic and obsolete verbs
+## Differences from Boyacioglu 2010
+Boyacioglu provides the most complete coverage of Western Armenian verbs.
+Although our paradigm files and verb list files largely are adapted from Boyacioglu, we reorganized some minor details.
+1) **Stems**: Boyacioglu 2010 doesn't explicitly state the stem of words.
+The stems are our own analysis.
+2) **Affixes**: Boyacioglu uses the morphological marker -ուլ (*-ul*) as the affix for Classes 21 and 22, but we use -նուլ (*-nul*).
+3) **Subclass**: While still using Boyacioglu's class numbering, we set up subclasses for conjugations which slightly differ.
+For example, Classes 3 and 4 include both simple verbs and passive verbs.
+We set these two types of verbs apart.
+4) **Obsolete verbs**: Boyacioglu listed paradigms for some archaic or obsolete verbs when end in the sequence -ուլ *-ul*.
+These are classes 7, 8, 21, 22.
+These verbs are no longer used in modern spoken Armenian.
+We provide Boyacioglu's original paradigms in our verb list and paradigm list.
-Boyacioglu listed paradigms for some archaic or obsolete verbs which are no longer used in modern spoken Armenian.
-Some verbs and their classes are essentially obsolete and aren't used in modern speech (7, 8, 21, 22).
-Some verbs belong to archaic classes (11, 12), but they are treated as regular Class 1, 2 verbs in modern spoken Armenian.
-For all these archaic classes, we provide Boyacioglu's original paradigms in our verb list and paradigm list.
+5) **Archaic verbs**: Boyacioglu set up classes 11, 12 for archaic verbs which end in the sequence -ուցանել *-ut͡sanel*.
+These verbs are treated as regular Class 1, 2 verbs in modern spoken Armenian.
+We provide Boyacioglu's original paradigms in our verb list and paradigm list.
+5) **Causatives**: some causatives use an orthographic variant of the causative suffix.
+We set apart these verbs using a separate subclass based on orthography.
+6) ***-anil* verbs**: Boyacioglu used separated classes (17, 18) for verbs that end in *-anil*.
+But these are conjugated the same as regular verbs in Class 3, 4 that end in *-il*.
+We reassign these verbs to Class 3, 4 and don't have a separate class for them.
+7) **Class 26**: Classes 26 includes verbs with the suffix *-t͡ʃil* or the suffix *-il*.
+We reassign the verbs with *-il* into Class 44.